Pranchiyettan & the Saint: Plot

 Pranchi, saddened by his loss of Padmashree, decides to help a struggling student named Pauly pass his exams.
 Pauly, who studies in Pranchi's friend's school, has a difficult home life and he is the only kid that has a high chance to fail his 10th grade exams.
 However, Pranchi finds out that Pauly is a very intelligent child and wonders why Pauly is not studying for his exams.
 Pranchi hires a tutor for Pauly, but Pauly chases the tutor away by playing some intelligent tricks on him.
 Eventually, the exams come around and Pranchi finds out that Pauly is the only kid in the school that failed.
 Angered, Pranchi goes to hit Pauly, when Pauly reveals that the man looking after him has abandoned him and that his real father is in jail.

 Pranchi goes to meet Pauly's father, who reveals that he was a drug addict and was suspicious that his wife was cheating on him.
 When he saw his wife talking to Pauly's teacher about Pauly's future, he hacked his wife and Pauly's teacher to death in front of Pauly in an inebriated state.
 While it was happening, the blood spilled into Pauly's book.
 Now, Pauly is terrified to open a book because it reminds of that horrific day.
 Pauly's father then meets Pauly and he apologizes for ruining Pauly's life.
 Meanwhile, Pranchi learns from a guard in the prison that Pauly's father will die soon due to a disease and Pranchi takes Pauly away.

 Pranchi arrives at the Church while Pauly is sleeping in the car, and this leads to the beginning of the film.
 Pranchi asks the Saint what to do now and the Saint says that Pranchi is a good man and everything that has happened to him, good or bad, will only help him in the future.
-Francis then shows Pranchi 3 events that are happening elsewhere: Padmashree saying to her friend that she is coming back to Kerala and intends to propose to Pranchi, Jose and Omana cheating on each other, and Nambiar, the man that cheated Pranchi with the promise of getting the Padma Shree award, getting arrested.
+Saint Francis then shows Pranchi 3 events that are happening elsewhere: Padmashree saying to her friend that she is coming back to Kerala and intends to propose to Pranchi, Jose and Omana cheating on each other, and Nambiar, the man that cheated Pranchi with the promise of getting the Padma Shree award, getting arrested.
 Francis tells Pranchi to make his own decision and Pranchi says that he will adopt Pauly and look after him as a son.
 Pranchi wants Pauly to meet the Saint but by the time he brings Pauly the Saint disappears.
 Pauly tells Pranchi that he is like a saint to Pauly and Pranchi decides to rewrite the 10th exams with Pauly, hoping to pass.